What type of content do you primarily create?

 8 tips for writing great interview questions

-Coming into an interview prepared with the right questions can you get what you need from your guest — but that doesn’t mean you have to stick to the script.
-Here are our tips for writing interview questions that will let you squeeze the best answers from your interviewee.
+Coming into an interview prepared with the right questions can help you get what you need from your guest — but that doesn't mean you have to stick to the script.
+Here are our tips for writing interview questions that will let you squeeze the best answers from your interviewee, whether you're recording in-person or using Descript for remote interviews.

 1. Do your research

-Again, the goal of every interview should be to get the guest to reveal something new.
-So the most important step of the interview process is researching them.
-Look into their work, their life; read, listen to, and watch other interviews they’ve done so you can be sure to elicit something different.
-If the person you’re interviewing recently wrote a book or released a film, familiarize yourself with it so that you can discuss it.
+The goal of every interview should be to get the guest to reveal something new.
+So the most important step when learning how to write good interview questions is researching your subject thoroughly.
+Look into their work, their life; read, listen to, and watch other interviews they've done so you can be sure to elicit something different.
+If the person you're interviewing recently wrote a book or released a film, familiarize yourself with it so that you can discuss it with confidence.

-2. Know what you want to get out of it
+2. Know what you want from the interview

 Pro's Tip